thomst/django-admin-csvexport/README.rst

 Todo
 ====
-* Setup continuous integration with travis.
 * Support for ManyToManyFields.
+* recursive inclusion of related models